Michigan primary could make or break Sanders' campaign - KVIA

 And later in Detroit, he stood on stage grasping hands with Whitmer, Booker and Harris, a powerful trio of potential vice presidential picks should Biden become the Democrats’ presidential nominee.

-The large rally was interrupted repeatedly by protesters, however, who railed against Biden’s support for the North American Free Trade Agreement and his reluctance to embrace sweeping environmental proposals outlined in the so-called Green New Deal.
+The large rally, however, was interrupted repeatedly by protesters, who railed against Biden’s support for the North American Free Trade Agreement and his reluctance to embrace sweeping environmental proposals outlined in the so-called .

 In a scuffle with environmental protesters in the midst of Biden’s remarks, senior adviser Symone Sanders was knocked to the ground.
 She was not hurt.
-Less than a week ago she tackled a protester who rushed the stage as Biden spoke in California.
+Less than a week ago who rushed the stage as Biden spoke in California.

-Other economic challenges emerged on Monday as fears about the spread of the new coronavirus shook financial markets, slicing 7.8% from the Dow Jones Industrial Average.
+Other economic challenges emerged on Monday as fears about the spread of the new coronavirus , slicing 7.8% from the Dow Jones Industrial Average.
 Sanders held a roundtable with health experts in Detroit, and Biden said he would defer to health experts about whether campaign events could continue, given concerns about the spread of the virus.

 Anthony Fauci, the nation’s leading infectious disease expert, stopped short of calling on candidates to put a pause on political rallies.
 Instead, he said he wouldn’t criticize someone seeking office for putting a pause on big gatherings.